BigYuns/un_data_api/README.md

 $ rake xml_parser:seed_db
 ```
 ###Setting up with 3scale
 Currently the UN Data API has the plugin implemented into the code already.
 It only takes a few steps and you'll be up and running with authentication!
 In order to use 3scale you need to signup and retrieve the keys you need to use your API.

+Here is the Github repo for the [3scale ruby plugin](https://github.com/3scale/3scale_ws_api_for_ruby)

 1. Go to www.3scale.net
 2. Click on the big orange button "SIGNUP NOW-FREE!"
 3. Sign up!
 4. Go to your admin portal and log in. https://your-api-name-admin.3scale.net .
+5. Follow this quickstart tutorial for setting up your 3scale admin portal.
+[3scale Quickstart Plugin Tutorial](https://support.3scale.net/get-started/quickstarts/hello-world-api)

-5. Set up your environment variables for development.
+#####Enviroment Variables: Set up your environment variables for development.

-#####Enviroment Variables
 **Remember the enviroment variables and keys are secret.
 Make sure that your .gitignore is configured properly so your keys do not end up on github.
 Here is a good article on how to implement environment variables. http://railsapps.github.io/rails-environment-variables.html
-im

 You can look at the example local environment yaml file to see how to format your file.
 ```yml
 # config/examples/local_env.yml